Members with low income

 Shout about Girlguiding

-In some areas, girls from lower income households and areas are simply less likely to join us, so actively promoting guiding in schools, community centres and youth clubs in known underrepresented areas.
+In some areas, girls from lower income households and areas are simply less likely to join us, so it helps to actively promote guiding in schools, community centres and youth clubs in these underrepresented places.

 Make sure all costs are included